jojobear13/shinpokered/README.md

 - The Pokemon Prism team for improved RNG used in this project's previous versions
 - Patrik Rak for the new xor-shift RNG code
 - Move deleter/relearner coded by TheFakeMateo/RegularLuna for Pokemon Red++
-- SteppoBlazer for the spaceworld-style old man back sprite
+- SteppoBlazer for: fixed unused song and spaceworld old man back sprite
 - Poketto for the spaceworld-style Trainer Red back sprite
 - easyaspi314 for optimizations to the gamma shader and wavy-line animation bugfix
 - devolov for the bag-sorting feature